Eliyahu Eliezer Dessler

-Life
+Biography

 Lithuania

 Eliyahu Dessler, who was known throughout his life as Eliyahu Leizer or Elya Lazer, was born in 1892 (5652) in Gomel.
 His father, Reuven Dov Dessler, was a disciple of one of the main leaders of the Musar movement, Rabbi Simcha Zissel Ziv, best known as the Alter (Elder) of Kelm.
 Eliyahu was orphaned of his mother at a young age.
 His father remarried, and would become a successful timber merchant in the city of Homel over the ensuing years, although he would lose virtually his whole fortune after the Russian Revolution, which would prompt his son to relocate to England (1929).

 The young Elya was taught by private tutors.
 At the age of 13 (in 1906), he was to be one of the youngest students at the yeshiva of Kelm, which was then being led by Rabbi Zvi Hirsch Braude, the son-in-law of the founder.
 Rabbi Dessler would later speak in fond terms on the study and self-perfection in the Kelm yeshiva.
 It was unusual in the sense that it provided its pupils with a secular education parallel to their religious studies, enabling them to earn a livelihood rather than having to take up rabbinic positions.

 In Kelm, Eliyahu was a diligent student, and received semicha (Rabbinic ordination) from his uncle, Rabbi Chaim Ozer Grodzinski, who became the spiritual leader of Orthodox Lithuanian Jewry until his death in 1939 and rarely granted ordinations.

 In 1920 Rabbi Dessler married Bluma, a granddaughter of the "Alter" of Kelm.
 He entered business with his father, and declined a position as a rabbinical judge in Vilna.

 After the death of his stepmother in 1928, Dessler was obliged to accompany his father to London for medical treatment, and decided to remain in the United Kingdom.
 His wife and children stayed behind for the time being.